Rigidity of superdense coding: Introduction

 The first result in our paper is to show that superdense coding is rigid: \emph{any} protocol that accomplishes this task is ``locally equivalent'' to the Bennett-Wiesner protocol.
 We model arbitrary protocols for superdense coding in the following manner: Alice and Bob share a density matrix $\tau$ on a bipartite Hilbert space $\Hilb_A \otimes \Hilb_B$, where we assume without loss of generality that $\Hilb_{A}$ factors into $\Hilb_{A'} \otimes \Hilb_{A''}$ where $\Hilb_{A''}$ is isomorphic to $\complex^2$.
 Given an input $i \in \{1,2,3,4\}$, Alice applies a unitary operator $U_i$ (called an \emph{encoding operator\/}) to her share of $\tau$ (with support in the space~$\Hilb_A$), sends the qubit~$A''$ to Bob, and Bob then performs an optimal distinguishing measurement on the Hilbert space $\Hilb_{A''} \otimes \Hilb_{B}$ to determine what the input $i$ was.
 See \Cref{fig:general-protocol} for an illustration of a general superdense coding protocol.

 \emph{A priori\/} it appears daunting to characterize the structure of an arbitrary superdense coding protocol.
 For one, the dimension of the spaces $\Hilb_{A'}$ and $\Hilb_B$ are unbounded, and the state $\tau$ is uncharacterized.
 Furthermore, the encoding unitary operators $U_i$ can be extremely complicated, potentially performing complex entangling operations between the space $\Hilb_{A'}$ and $\Hilb_{A''}$ (the qubit to be sent over to Bob).
 However, the property of being a superdense coding protocol is extremely constraining. \Cref{thm:rigidity} gives a precise characterization of how an arbitrary superdense protocol is \emph{locally equivalent} to the canonical Bennett-Wiesner protocol.
+In the statement of the theorem, ``$=_{\tau'}$'' denotes equality of two unitary operators with respect to the state $\tau'$; in other words, $C =_{\rho} D$ means that $C \rho C^* = D \rho D^*$.

 \begin{restatable}[Rigidity for superdense coding]{theorem}{rigidity} Let $(\tau,(U_i))$ denote a superdense coding protocol.
 Then there exist \begin{enumerate} \item Unitary operators $V$ acting on $\Hilb_{A'} \otimes \Hilb_{A''}$ and $(C_i)_{i \in [4]}$ acting on $\Hilb_{A'}$, \item An isometry $W$ mapping $\Hilb_B$ to a Hilbert space $\Hilb_{B'} \otimes \Hilb_{B''}$ where $\Hilb_{B''}$ is isomorphic to $\C^2$, \item A density matrix $\rho$ on $\Hilb_{A'} \otimes \Hilb_{B'}$, \item A set of pairwise orthogonal projectors $\{ P_r \}$ that sum to the identity on $\Hilb_{A'}$, and \item A collection of~$2 \times 2$ unitary operators $\{S_r\}$, \end{enumerate} such that, letting $\tau' \eqdef (V \otimes W) \tau (V \otimes W)^*$, we have